Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       5b.
-In the case of 5, the URIMetaSampleEntry SHOULD contain the URN "urn:mpeg:dash:event:2012" or an equivalent urn to signal the presence of DASHEventMessageBoxes.
+In the case of 5, the URIMetaSampleEntry SHOULD contain the URN "urn:mpeg:dash:event:2012" or an equivalent urn to signal the presence of DASHEventMessageBox'es.

       5c.
 In the case of 5, the timescale of the DASHEventMessageBox SHOULD match the value specified in the MediaHeaderBox ("mdhd") of the timed metadata track.

       5d.
-In the case of 5, the sample should contain all DASHEventMessageBoxes that are active in during the presentation time of the sample.
+In the case of 5, the sample should contain all DASHEventMessageBox'es that are active in during the presentation time of the sample.

       5e.
-In the case of 5, a single metadata sample MAY contain multiple DASHEventMessageBoxes.
-This happens if multiple DASHEventMessageBoxes have the same presentation time or if an earlier event is still active in a sample containing a newly started and overlapping event.
+In the case of 5, a single metadata sample MAY contain multiple DASHEventMessageBox'es.
+This happens if multiple DASHEventMessageBox'es have the same presentation time or if an earlier event is still active in a sample containing a newly started and overlapping event.